MicrosoftDocs/architecture-center/docs/example-scenario/digital-health/health-portal-content.md

 - Azure API Management is [deployed using CI/CD](/azure/api-management/devops-api-development-templates) into a secondary region.
 You may also apply the [Multi-Region Deployment capability](/azure/cosmos-db/high-availability) of API Management.

-- Azure App Service and Functions are deployed separately to mutiple regions.
+- Azure App Service and Functions are deployed separately to multiple regions.
 This deployment can be done within your [CI/CD pipeline](https://azure.microsoft.com/solutions/architecture/azure-devops-continuous-integration-and-continuous-deployment-for-azure-web-apps) by creating a parallel deployment.
 Read the [Highly available multi-region web application](../../reference-architectures/app-service-web-app/multi-region.yml) for further guidance.

 - Depending on the requirement for RTO (recovery time objective), Azure Blob Storage can either be configured as geo-redundant storage (GRS), or read-access geo-redundant storage (RA-GRS) that allows reads directly from the alternate region.
 To learn more, see the [Azure Storage redundancy](/azure/storage/common/storage-redundancy) article.